erez-o/docsforge/docs/autodocSettings-full-list.md

 If true, sort nested children alphabetically.

-If false, sort according to order of appearance - sorts by declaration line.
+If false, sort according to order of appearance - sorts by declaration filename, then by line number.

 The default is: true